new boiler

 Remove the float valve and purchase a new one from your local DIY store.
 Then, reinstall it.

-The engineer should then be able to identify the cause and recommend either a fix or a new boiler.
+The heating engineer should then be able to identify the cause and recommend either a fix or a new boiler.

 If this is the case, you can make replacing your boiler much quicker and easier with iHeat.